bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 # Project setup

 While LibGDX supports multiple platforms in this article we will focus on making a small game for a desktop environment.
 To get started we need an empty Gradle Kotlin project.
-Fire up your favorite editor and create a new empty Gradle Kotlin project.
+Fire up your favourite editor and create a new empty Gradle Kotlin project.

 We are going to use LibGDX and LibKTX, so lets add those to our dependency list.
 The `build.gradle` file should look something like this: